What are the parts of speech in Spanish?

 What is the definition of an interjection in Spanish?

-Una interjección es una palabra o frase que muestra fuerte emoción.
+In Spanish: Una interjección es una palabra o frase que muestra fuerte emoción.

 Examples: